 Located in Lumut, Perak, Boustead Naval Shipyard has a strong track record and proven capabilities in the construction and repair of both naval and commercial vessels including luxury yachts, anchor handling tugs and offshore supply vessels.
-The yard is also a fabrication centre for container cranes and heavy steel structures such as topsides for the oil & gas industry.

 For more info, please log on to www.bnssb.com.my

 Length : 60 meters

 Depth : 8 meters